MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

   - "Suzuki Violin Method"
 ---

-#### Advice from another adult beginner who is slightly ahead of you in the Suzuki violin books, but who is enjoying her adult music lessons over at the YMCA just fine.
+#### Advice from another adult beginner who is only slightly ahead of you in the Suzuki violin books, but who is enjoying her adult music lessons over at the YMCA just fine.

 It almost feels clique to say this, but it seems like everyone has been doing software these days.  (["Everyone has been doing emails."](https://www.youtube.com/watch?v=PNFI5SUhqLs)).
 As someone who